 The next point is that, should you apply for a compromise, you will get no tax rebate owed for this financial year or any previously.
 This will be simply written off and will not count towards your settlement.
 A June 2018 article in The Balance suggested, “you can sell some profitable investments and generate some capital gains which you’d have to pay taxes on, or perhaps you can convert some of your traditional IRA into a Roth IRA.
 Maybe you could pay more self-employment taxes by claiming fewer business expense deductions.
 You could also adjust your paycheck withholding or estimated tax payments to keep your withholding and/or estimated payments as close to your tax liability as possible.”

-You have two options as to how to settle your offer in compromise with the IRS.
-The first is a ‘lump sum cash offer’ where after a down payment of 20% of the agreed repayment you will make 5 or fewer repayments to settle the compromise.
+You’ve got 2 choices as to how to settle your offer in compromise with the IRS.
+The first is a ‘lump sum cash offer’ where after a 20% down payment of the agreed repayment you will make 5 or fewer repayments to settle the compromise.
 These payments must be made while the IRS reviews your offer and are non-refundable.

 The next situation will apply far more often to those struggling – the Periodic Payment Offer.
 Not everyone who is in hardship can promise several thousand dollars in a year.
-In this situation you will agree a repayment plan with regard the offer which may well be 24 monthly repayments.
-You will enclose your first payment in the OIC and must then pay your offer monthly even while the compromise is being considered.
+In this situation, you’ll be in agreement to a repayment plan with regard to the offer which might well be 24 monthly repayments.
+You’ll enclose your first payment in the OIC & must then pay your offer monthly even while the compromise is being considered.
 These payments are non-refundable, even should the IRS reject your offer and demand more money.